Matthieu98/csci1102/README.md

 #####Problem Set 5 (The Queue & Deque Data Structures)
 * `Deque.java` – Interface for `LinkedDeque.java` and `ResizingArrayStack.java`.
 * `LinkedDeque.java` – Implementation of a linked deque structure including methods: `pushLeft()`, `pushRight()`, `popLeft()`, `popRight()`, and `toString()`.
-* `ResizingArrayStack.java` – Extension of `LinkedDeque.java`, allowing the data structure to resize--grow 2x if it runs out of space or shrink 2x if there's enough empty space.
+* `ResizingArrayStack.java` – Extension of `LinkedDeque.java`, allowing the data structure to resize (grow 2x if it runs out of space, or shrink 2x if there's enough empty space).
 * `StdIn.java` & `StdOut.java` - Helper I/O classes taken from Algorithms, 4th Edition (Sedgewick & Wayne).

 #####Problem Set 6 (The Priority Queue)